Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization

 \section{Model description}

 In this section, we explain the system model.
 Figure~\ref{fig:model} shows a conceptual image of our model.
 We consider an intersection where two streets are crossing.
-One of the streets runs parallel along the $x$-axis, and the other along the $y$-axis.
-On the street along the $x$-axis, there are vehicles queueing, i.e., stopped, at the intersection, and on each street, vehicles are running.
-We call these parts a queueing segment $S_Q$ or a running segment $S_R$.
-In addition, $S_{R_x}$ and $S_{R_y}$ denote the running segments on the $x$- or $y$-axis, respectively, i.e., $S_R = S_{R_x}\cup S_{R_y}$.
+One street runs parallel along the $x$-axis, and the other along the $y$-axis.
+On the street along the $x$-axis, vehicles are queuing, i.e., stopped, at the intersection, and on both streets, vehicles are running.
+We call these parts a queuing segment $S_Q$ or a running segment $S_R$.
+In addition, $S_{R_x}$ and $S_{R_y}$ denote the running segments on the $x$- or $y$-axis, respectively.
 We assume that vehicles in $S_R$ are distributed in accordance with a homogeneous PPP on each street.
-Let $\lambda_{x}$ and $\lambda_{y}$ [$1/$km] denote the intensity of vehicles in $S_{R_x}$ and $S_{R_y}$.
-Let $n_{+}$ and $n_{-}$ denote the numbers of vehicles stopped at an intersection in each part, where the subscript $\{+, -\}$ represents the positive or negative direction on the $x$-axis.
-We assume that vehicles have length $l_v$ and the widths of the streets are negligible.
+Let $\lambda_{x}$ and $\lambda_{y}$ denote the intensity of vehicles in $S_{R_x}$ and $S_{R_y}$.
+Let $n_{+}$ and $n_{-}$ denote the numbers of vehicles stopped at an intersection in each part, where the subscript $\{+, -\}$ represents the positive or negative part on the $x$-axis.
+We assume that vehicles have length $l_v$ and the widths of the streets (i.e., those of vehicles) are negligible.
 Note that there is no queue on the $y$-axis because we consider the case where the traffic signals on the $y$-axis are green.
-We can easily apply the same discussion in this paper to the case where those on the $x$-axis are green.
+We can apply the same discussion in this paper to the case where those on the $x$-axis are green.